TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 d0                   a0       a1       a2
 ```

-where `address` is the address where the jump table will be constructed, `vectors` is a table that lists the function addresses (the onewe are looking for) and `offset` tells the function if the function addresses are absolute (if value is `0`) or relative (in which case offset is the base for the displacement).
-The list of addresses has to be -1-terminated (`0xffff`).
+where `address` is the address where the jump table will be constructed, `vectors` is a table that lists the function addresses (the one we are looking for) and `offset` tells the function if the function addresses are absolute (value is `0`) or relative (in which case offset is the base for the displacement).
+The list of addresses has to be terminated with -1 (`0xffff`).

 So the first line stores in `a0` the content of `a6`, which is the ExecBase address.
 This is where we want to install the library.
 The second line loads the address of the vectors table in `a1` and the same value is stored in `a2`.
 Then the code branches to the subroutine at `0x15b2` which at this point we know is the address of `MakeFunctions`.